RaoYasir16/E-commerce-app-backend/README.md

 When a Product is deleted, its associated image is also removed from the server.

-View All Orders placed by users.
+View all Orders placed by users.

 View all items added to carts by users.

+Live Chat: Admin can communicate in real-time with users via WebSocket for immediate support or inquiries.

 🛒 User Features

 View all available Products.

 Add products to cart.